egandavidpatrick-del/project-navigator/README.md

 Its companion Enola service provides autonomous stale-record recovery and primary/backup failover so abandoned browser sessions don't leave records permanently locked.

-<b>Source codeis private</b> because the production system was developed for an internal company environment.
+<b>Source code is private</b> because the production system was developed for an internal company environment.
 This repository provides the public architecture, documentation, screenshots and demonstrations.

 ## At a Glance